Filterra – High Flow Rates, High Pollutant Removal

 - The first year of maintenance is included with the purchase of every system.

 - - Replace with a fresh layer of 3 inches (75 mm) of mulch.

 - - Can be done by landscape contractor.

 COLD CLIMATE CONSIDERATIONS

+and stormwater structures.
 For the best performance, Imbrium recommends the

 - Use salt tolerant plants.
 Refer to Imbrium’s recommended plant list for Filterra systems

-- Perform maintenance at the end of winter, and flush the plant with water to washout remaining salt
+- Perform maintenance at the end of winter just prior to the growing season to